josshhz11/ntu-add-drop-automator/README.md

 ## Problem Statement
 To help NTU students arrange their modules and classes efficiently during the add drop period at the start of each semester (January, August).

 Nanyang Technological University students have always faced the issue of having to 'camp' on the school portal, to wait for vacancies for the class slots they want, due to it being first-come-first-serve.
-As such, having to constantly be on the school portal to refresh and check for slot timings for the classes they want is an inconvenience at the start of every semester.
+This manual slot checking for slot timings for the classes students want is an inconvenience at the start of every semester.

-This web application makes use of web agents that provide a solution to this problem: by automating the process of logging into the school website to check for available vacancies for the class timings they want, and to streamline that process into notifications into their own Telegram channel, due to the popularity of Telegram as a social media platform for NTU students.
+This web application provides a solution to this problem: by making use of web agents automate the process of logging into the school website to attempt swaps for course indexes.

 ## The Solution
 A full-stack web application used by 550+ NTU students to automate course swapping using web agents, reducing manual slot checking by 40%, with a tech stack comprising of a FastAPI backend, HTML, CSS, JS frontend, and Docker for deployment on Render.

 How this program works is that it makes use of web agents to automatically log into the school portal every five minutes, to check and attempt swaps for course indexes.
-If there are no slots, the web agents will try again every five minutes, until a swap is found or 2 hours is up, whichever is sooner.
+If there are no slots, the web agent will try again every five minutes, until a swap is found or 2 hours is up, whichever is sooner.

 ## How can we use this web application?